Peter Karlsson (ice hockey): Playing career

 Karlsson was born in Västerås Lundby, Västmanland.
 He began his ice hockey career with VIK Västerås HK in the First Division.
 After five seasons, he then had spells with Surahammars IF and IK Westmannia-Köping before returning to Västerås for his one and only Elitserien season.
 He returned to Division One for Avesta BK and Örebro IK.

 Death

-Karlsson was murdered by a 19-year-old man who stabbed him using a knife.
-The killer claimed that Karlsson made a sexual approach towards him.
-The killer was a 19-year-old White power skinhead who possessed anti-LGBT propaganda in his home.
+Peter Karlsson was murdered on the night of 11 March 1995 in Västerås by a 19-year-old man he encountered while walking.
+His attacker, a 19-year-old white power skinhead, claimed that the two men had begun walking in the same direction and at some point, Karlsson made sexual advances towards him.
+Karlsson was stabbed 64 times in the face, head, neck, chest and back with a knife.
+A responding police officer who had coached Karlsson in his youth was unable to identify him due to the extent of his injuries.
+It was later found that Karlsson's attacker possessed anti-LGBT propaganda in his home.
 After the murder, Karlsson's team played a protest match in support of him.
 The killer's sentence, which was eight years, outraged some in the Swedish gay community who thought that the murder occurred because of Karlsson's sexuality.
-Karlsson was not openly gay and his friends are unsure if he was closeted, or was defamed by his killer.
+Karlsson was not openly gay, but had discussed his homosexuality with attendees of a nightclub the night previously.